mrahhal/niai/README.md

 This is a console application that incorporates several dictionaries, as well as data from [WaniKani](https://www.wanikani.com), and produces various aggregated data readily available for usage in the backend.

 This is basically run only once to produce the json files.
+You can execute `./produce.ps1` to produce the files.

 Technology stack: .Net Core

 ### Niai

 This is the web api that powers everything.
+A swagger document is also published at "/swagger".

 Technology stack: Asp.Net Core